Strilanc/Strilanc.github.io/_posts/2016-12-12-teleporting-across-bad-networks.md

 Instead of sending messages over an unreliable quantum network, use the network to build up entanglement.
 Then use that entanglement to fuel quantum teleportation over the classical internet.
-This allows you to use a meer error detecting code over the quantum network, instead of a full error correcting code.
+This allows you to use a mere error detecting code over the quantum network, instead of a full error correcting code.